 9. Toxic-Free Home & Beauty Products

-Many household cleaners and beauty products contain chemicals that can really irritate your skin.
+Many household cleaners and beauty products contain chemicals that can irritate your skin.
 These don’t usually CAUSE eczema, but they do aggravate it and make it worse!
 Instead of using chemical-laden cleaners, I either make my own cleaners using natural products (like baking soda, vinegar, and essential oils), or I buy cleaners with safe ingredients.

 Always look at the ingredients on the back of the bottle before you buy products.
 Don’t just look at the claims the company makes on the front of the package.
 If the ingredient list is super long, full of ingredients you can’t pronounce, contains artificial colors, or fragrance, it’s probably not a good idea to buy.